idio-lang/DIPS/source/implementing-idio/reader/reading-expressions.rst

 ``3`` is a bit more interesting as we can determine it's a number but can also throw a couple of heuristics at it and see that it can be a fixnum so we'll return one of them instead.

+However, those heuristics err on the side of bignums, so ``3e0`` which has the value 3 and could therefore reasonably easily be a fixnum, remains a bignum because the user gave us a number in the "exponent-style" and were therefore showing intent that they didn't want us to do any funny business under their feet.

 .. include:: ../../commit.rst